BigOzzyOz/be_join/README.md

 # Backend Join

 A Django-based backend for managing tasks, contacts, and user authentication.
-This project provides a REST API for a task management application, including user registration, login, and contact management.
+This project provides a REST API for a task management application, designed to work with its corresponding [Join Frontend application](https://github.com/BigOzzyOz/join).
+It includes user registration, login, and contact management.

 ## Features
 - User authentication (registration, login, guest login)